coinbase/step-asg-deployer/README.md

 #### Scale

-SAD makes it easy to scale both vertically and horizontally.
+Asgard makes it easy to scale both vertically and horizontally.
 To scale `deploy-test` we add to the release:

 ```yaml
 { ...